AndreasLoukakis/rt-ng/day1-contents.md

 ![Diagram: app bootstraping](./diagrams/3.shell_module.svg)

 And that will be your exercise.
-The solution is ready in day2-start branch but try to take it as far as you can on your own.git
+The solution is ready in day2-start branch but try to take it as far as you can on your own.

-The content of the componens can be dummy text or just empty if you prefer.
+The content of the components can be dummy text or just empty if you prefer.

 This module will be a part of the rendered view at all times, so it doesn't make any sense to consider lazy-loading it, in case you were thinking about it (we'll talk about lazy loading while developing the next module).